larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 so.

-If working group management and moderators have a disagreement about how to proceed in any given circumstance, the matter should be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.
+If working group management and moderators have a disagreement about how to proceed in any given circumstance, before any further action is taken, the matter should be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.

 It is anticipated that such disagreements will be exceedingly rare. the moderation team should respect the views of the group management